 Rip Stop Fabric

-I could devote a hundred pages to this vile abomination.
-I honestly thought this would be a fad and soon die out, but it now seems that companies continue to make more and more items with this inferior fabric.
+I honestly thought this would be a fad and soon die out, but it seems that companies continue to make more and more items with this inferior fabric.
 Rip Stop is thin cotton fabric that has a criss-cross pattern sewn into it.
 The criss-cross can be cotton or nylon threads.
 Rip Stop is popular in items like hot air balloons and parachutes.
 The idea behind Rip Stop is that it is extremely light and if it does rip, the criss-cross stitching would prevent the tear from spreading.
 That makes perfect sense for a hot air balloon or a parachute.
 If there is a tiny tear that is fine.
 If it grows, I will die.
 Once I get back to the ground, I can repair or replace the equipment.
 It saves lives.
 However, in my opinion, it does not translate well to BJJ gi’s.
 Look around your academy.
 Chances are some guys have Rip Stop pants or jackets.
 Look closely, they will likely have rips.
 Yes, the Stop part probably did its job, but the gi is already torn.
 Starting with an inferior fabric, one that was not meant to put up with the abuses of BJJ, is the weakness of the idea.
 Why not start with a fabric that will not rip or is not likely to rip?
-I hate to sound like a broken record, but I have several individual MKimonos over 10 years old in my rotation.
-I have had only one rip, ever.
-It was when my instructor got his heel caught in the V-seam of my pants.
-That is it.
 Start with a quality fabric, maintain it properly (cold water wash, no dryer, etc.) and it will last.
 There is no need to try and game the system with Rip Stop.
 If people’s Rip Stop did not rip and it still had the backup system of criss-crosses, I would be all for it.
 But what is the point in running around in a gi for years that has a dozen tears in it?
 I now see people making Rip Stop collars and Rip Stop belts?
 When was the last time someone ripped a collar or a belt?
 Also, keep in mind that Rip Stop gi tops may be prohibited in some competitions.

 Some gi’s will be advertised as Pre-Shrunk or 100% Pre-Shrunk.
 This merely means that the fabric was washed once prior to being cut and sewn.
 Cotton fiber can be very sensitive to water and motion.
 The first time a cotton fabric is washed, it can shrink significantly.
 After that first washing, the size will maintain.
 Pre-Shrunk gi’s can still shrink a little on their first washing.
 It just means that a manufacturer of a Pre-Shrunk gi, uses a bigger size template when the make the gi, then a non Pre-Shrunk manufacturer.
 After the first wash, both gi’s will be at the same point.
 Pre-shrinking or avoiding Pre-Shrinking has no impact on quality or performance of the product.